Looking for the best dog food for huskies? We’ve got you covered!

 - Contains fillers such as wheat and brewers rice which have next to no nutritional value

-Black Gold Explorer Original Performance Formula is a balanced diet designed for optimal nutrition as well as optimal performance, especially in active and working breeds such as huskies.
+Black Gold Explorer Original Performance Formula is a balanced diet designed for optimal nutrition and optimal performance, especially in active and working breeds such as huskies.

-This recipe also contains probiotics to help with your dog’s digestion and enhance their immune system.
+This recipe also contains probiotics to help with your dog’s healthy digestion and enhance its immune system.

 - Made in the USA

 - Ideal for active dog breeds as high in energy